giladravid/FacebookFOF/README.md

 # FacebookFOF
-Script to grab Facebook mutual friends
+python Script to grab Facebook mutual friends.
+The script will open broswer automation process and will act as real browseing agent.